 This section specifies the layout of input file which MLI’s needs to send for their respective Loan information’s to request issuance of credit guarantees and/or Continuity of the credit guarantees from NCGTC.

 Layout: Input File – New CG Issuance

-Input file layout for New Credit Guarantee Issuance for Skill Loan Scheme:
+Refer the spread sheet – Skill Scheme - New and Continuity Input Layout for the fields included, Mandatory/optional level, allowed characters and usage of codes wherever applicable.